 Did you know that your personal injury lawsuit could be settled before it ever reaches a courtroom?

-In fact, the American Bar Association (ABA) reports that only a small percentage of personal injury cases actually go to trial, and that’s good news.
+Only a small percentage of personal injury cases actually go to trial, and that’s good news.
 In many cases, it means that you can get the compensation you deserve much more quickly and without the expense of a long trial.

 However, it also presents some challenges.
 The primary challenge is the fact that insurance companies often try to get victims to settle for less than the true value of their claim.
 Indeed, insurance companies are very skilled at pushing victims into low settlement offers.